-- e.
-Click on the Workiva tab with this name, and select Rename. - f.
-Enter a new name and click Okay to save it with the new name. - 4.
-Add the customer spreadsheets to the data sources for the mapping project. - a.
-Select the Data Sources sub-tab. - b.
+- Select Database Toolbox and open the Data Mapping tool.
+Remember that you must be in "debug" mode (?debug at the end of the URL) to see the Toolbox. - 2.
+Create a new mapping project by either: - Clicking the plus sign in the left panel. - Opening an existing mapping project from the left side of the Data Mapping tab and saving it with a new name. - 3.
+Add spreadsheets to the data sources for the mapping project. - a.
+Select the Data Sources tab. - b.
 Click Add your first spreadsheet, select the spreadsheet, and click Open. - c.
-(Optional) Add additional spreadsheets by clicking the circled plus sign next to the DataFiles header. - 5.
-Assign the header row identifier to the row that has the actual column headers.
-If the first row already has the headers, move to Step 5.
-If not, complete the following steps. - a.
-In the Sheets: area at the left of the sub-tab, click on the circled value (by default this is "1"), and assign the row number of the row that is to be treated as the header row.
+(Optional) Add additional spreadsheets by clicking the circled plus sign next to the DataFiles header. - 4.
+On the Data Sources tab, assign the header row to the row that has the actual column headers.
+If it is the first row, move to Step 5. - a.
+In the Sheets: table, click on the circled value (by default this is "1"), and assign the row number of the row that is to be treated as the header row. - b.
+Click Save. - c.
+Repeat for any additional spreadsheets in the mapping project. - 5.
+Select the Parsing tab.
+This is where you prepare the data before it is mapped. - 6.
+Follow the directions in Data parsing and cleaning to parse and clean the raw data from your customer.